-1 shared it with ENT, so it probably, they did lose a wee 2 bit, they definitely lost that sense of a whole ward environment to themselves, but we still managed to 3 retain the nursing staff, largely.
-4 5 330 Thank you that's all the questions.
-Q. 15:37 6 DR. SWART: I have got some general questions and some 7 specific ones that have got mixed up, so I apologise 8 for that.
-Quite early on you made almost a throwaway statement that there's a hierarchy and obviously you 9 have to adhere to the hierarchy.
-What do you mean by 10 15.3711 that?
-Why do you think that's so important or why was it important to you?
+1 shared it with ENT, so it probably, they did lose a wee 2 bit, they definitely lost that sense of a whole ward 3 environment to themselves, but we still managed to 4 retain the nursing staff, largely.
+5 330 Q. Thank you that's all the questions.
+15:37 6 DR. SWART: I have got some general questions and some 7 specific ones that have got mixed up, so I apologise 8 for that.
+Quite early on you made almost a throwaway 9 statement that there's a hierarchy and obviously you 10 have to adhere to the hierarchy.
+What do you mean by 15:37 11 that?
+Why do you think that's so important or why was 12 it important to you?
 What's your thinking about that?
-12 13 Again, back to 2009-2016, it was expected that if I had Α. 14 an issue of concern I would escalate to my Director of Acute Services and if it was felt it needed to go 15 15:38 16 anywhere else, he or she would take it somewhere else,

-18 somewhere else, does that make sense?
+13 Α. Again, back to 2009-2016, it was expected that if I had 14 an issue of concern I would escalate to my Director of 15 Acute Services and if it was felt it needed to go 15:38 16 anywhere else, he or she would take it somewhere else, 17 but that wouldn't be for me to bypass them to take it 18 somewhere else, does that make sense?
 19 331 Q. Okay.
-Did you have a good understanding of when they took things to a higher level or was there sort of 20 15:38 a kind of a ceiling you didn't know much about?
-21 22 Sometimes I was involved.
-Many times I probably Α. Yeah. wasn't involved.
-I wouldn't have been involved with 23 24 the Director of Acute Services in connection with the 25 Medical Director or Chief Executive. so therefore I wouldn't have been involved in those conversations.
-26 27 332 Q. If you then take something like, you correctly identified the review backlog as a serious safety 28 issue, and I think you know we can all see that?
-29 but that wouldn't be for me to bypass them to take it
+Did you have a good understanding of when they 20 took things to a higher level or was there sort of 15:38 21 a kind of a ceiling you didn't know much about?
+22 Α. Yeah.
+Sometimes I was involved.
+Many times I probably 23 wasn't involved.
+I wouldn't have been involved with 24 the Director of Acute Services in connection with the 25 Medical Director or Chief Executive, so therefore 15:38 26 I wouldn't have been involved in those conversations.
+27 332 Q. If you then take something like, you correctly 28 identified the review backlog as a serious safety 29 issue, and I think you know we can all see that?